 Measurement of impairment of credit exposures using the case-by-case approach is based on the calculation of the present value of expected future cash flows discounted at the original effective interest rate.
 For loans with collateral, the present value of expected future cash flows includes the cash flows that may be obtained from enforcement of the collateral, less the costs of enforcement and sale of the collateral.
-For credit exposures related to financing of wind farm projects, the present value of expected future cash flows is estimated on the basis of a valuation model which simulates individual cash flows that are likely to be generated by a given project based on specified, modifiable valuation parameters.
-If the present value of realisable cash flows declines, an allowance is recognised in the amount corresponding to the expected credit loss due to the debtor's failure to meet its obligations to the Bank.
+For credit exposures related to financing of wind farm projects, the present value of expected future cash flows that are likely to be generated by a given project based on specified, modifiable valuation parameters.
+If the present value of realisable cash flows declines, an allowance is recognised in the amount corresponding to the expected credit loss due to the debtor's failure to meet its obligations to the Group.